oluwaseunadenuga/Risk-Management-in-Financial-Institutions/README.md

 A comprehensive **cybersecurity and operational risk assessment** was conducted for a mid-tier UK financial institution.
-This project identifies, quantifies and prioritises 34 risks across five domains using a qualitative-quantitative hybrid methodology,producing a full risk register, executive briefing pack and 180-day remediation roadmap.
+This project identifies, quantifies and prioritises 34 risks across five domains using a qualitative-quantitative hybrid methodology, producing a full risk register, executive briefing pack and 180-day remediation roadmap.

 ---